git-akihakune/ThePromisedNeverland/documentation/gamedocs/Map-Explanation.md

 Each of those areas are also splitted into smaller specific locations.
 ### Ager
 (1a) Southest Ager
+You will be dropped here at the game's start.
+The Grand House is also here.
+You will be taken back to the Grand House after a day if you haven't escaped Ager.
 (1b) Southwest Ager
+A playfield for the children.
+Contains many interactive objects.
 (1c) Northeast Ager
+There is a part of the high wall that seems climbable here.
+There is a small forest behind the town landscape.
 (1d) Northwest Ager
+There is a part of the high wall that seems climbable here.

 ### Valtameri
 (2a) Inner Valtameri - North